 I still dream of Pulitzer and Booker, but I will always miss those five years.

 If you liked reading this post, why not check out one of my books?
-I’ve had three novels published in the last few years, A Jane Austen Daydream, Maximilian Standforth and the Case of the Dangerous Dare, My Problem With Doors and Megan.
+I’ve had four novels published in the last few years, A Jane Austen Daydream, Maximilian Standforth and the Case of the Dangerous Dare, My Problem With Doors and Megan.
 You can find them via my amazon.com author page here, or as an eBook on Google eBooks here.
 Thanks for reading!